johnbrumley/desma158/day-8.md

 ```
 ## Distance

-Calculating the direction and distance between two points can be done with subtraction and taking the magnitude of the resulting vector.
+If your vectors are positions in space, calculating the direction and distance between two points can be done with subtraction and taking the magnitude of the resulting vector.
+Unity also has a handy Distance method:

 ```csharp
 // Gets a vector that points from the player's position to the target's.